NocturnoV2/FortniteProfileEditor/README.md

-# TheaterEditor
+# Fortnite Profile Editor

-This is WIP.
-Essentially a Visual Editor to Modify Theater files without the hassle of trying to figure out what something is.

-## AS OF NOW, THERE IS NO FUNCTIONALITY.
-THIS IS A SIDE-PROJECT TO CREATE A TOOL MEANT TO HELP WITH NOCTURNO'S DEVELOPMENT.
-IT WILL BE PUBLICLY RELEASED UNDER A LICENSE FOR ANYONE TO USE HOWEVER!!
+With this tool, you can easily edit any profile you want and view information which is contained in your profile.

+## Planned Features:
+  * Load and save profiles such as profile0, campaign, athena, metadata, theater0, etc.
+  * Add Tabs for Outfits in a profile (profile0, athena) and Heroes (profile0, campaign)
+  * Add the ability to add an ID to any profile and add any desired attributes to it.
+  * Edit a Theater file from STW (change zone name, power level, missions, hex coordinates, etc)
+  * having an easy to navigate GUI.

+## AS OF NOW, THERE IS LITTLE TO NO FUNCTIONALITY.
+If you would like to contribute, feel free to make a pull request!